 At St. Mary of the Angels Catholic Primary School we strongly believe that our ‘Christian Ethos’, which is firmly rooted in the values of the Gospel and teachings of the Catholic Church, is very much aligned to these values being promoted by the government as ‘British’.
 As a community of many different cultures, we also recognise that that these values are not uniquely British.
 We ensure that through our school vision, ethos, agreed rules, curriculum and teaching we promote respect and tolerance for all cultures, faiths and lifestyles.

-Our creative, theme based ‘Dimensions’ curriculum is planned to ensure breadth and balance and to promote preparation for, and an appreciation of life in modern Britain.
-Spiritual, moral, social and cultural development is promoted very effectively through the curriculum, particularly thorugh our discrete RE programme of study and the prayer and worship life of the school and Relationships and Health Education.
+Our creative, theme based 'Learning means the World' curriculum is planned to ensure breadth and balance and to promote preparation for, and an appreciation of life in modern Britain.
+Spiritual, moral, social and cultural development is promoted very effectively through the curriculum, particularly thorugh our discrete RE programme of study, the prayer and worship life of the school and Relationships and Health Education.

 Below are some examples of how Dimensions and our discrete RE curriculum, taught through the ‘Come and See’ programme:-

 - promote acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs

 - enable pupils to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.

 - Dimensions Themes: ‘It’s All Greek to Me! and ‘Order, Order!’
 (LKS2) The ‘It’s All Greek to Me!’ theme culminates in learning about the Greek legacy of democracy, which is followed through into the next theme, “Order!
 Order!”
 This theme focuses specifically on democracy, rights and responsibilities.
 Pupils are then given the opportunity to exercise democracy on